Highway 63 Bridge Replacement Project

 In addition, the City of Red Wing is paying $1.3 million for utilities & key elements such as bike-pedestrian overlooks, railings, and downtown lighting.
 This amount includes a generous donation of $364,920 from the Jones Family Foundation and the Red Wing Area Fund for aesthetic lighting on the bridge, landscaping, and a premier welcome sign.
 (A big thank you to these local philanthropic partners!)

 Two local philanthropic organizations have teamed up to enhance the aesthetics of the new Red Wing bridge.
 The Red Wing Area Fund and the Jones Family Foundation have generously contributed a total of $364,920 in beautification projects which will help make the new bridge as pleasing to the eye as it is functional.
-The Area Fund -Jones Foundation grant will cover the following:
+A grant from the Red Wing Area Fund and Jones Family Foundation will cover the following:

-Special lighting, called "wash lighting," will outline the bridge shape on the upstream side and be visible from Levee Park, the river itself, and the Wisconsin shore
+- Special lighting, called wash lighting, to outline the bridge on the upstream side visible from Levee Park;

-A sizable sign, probably adjacent to Barn Bluff, welcoming Minnesota bound motorists to Red Wing
+- A sizable sign, probably adjacent to He Mni Can-Barn Bluff, welcoming Minnesota bound motorists to Red Wing.